ejbo/markdown/markdown.md

 # Markdown on VS Code

+---

-*This is a tutorial on how to use markdown through VS Code.*
+- *This is a tutorial on how to use markdown through VS Code.*
+- *The source code is [here](https://github.com/ejbo/markdown/blob/master/markdown.md).
+Check out the examples that are written in markdown by click ```Edit this file```*

+---

 ### **Extention**